 “No, please…” Draco choked out, tears flowing freely now.

 Voldemort glanced over at Paige, and a disgusting smile crept over his face.
 “I see.”
 He took her arm, pulling her close to him, and her heart dropped into her stomach.
 She saw her father’s expression change just slightly.
 “You’d prefer that I murder your girlfriend?
 It’s a pity, she’s really quite stunning.”
-He looked into Paige’s eyes, and it almost made her want
+He looked into Paige’s eyes, and it almost made her want to die.

 Draco looked hopelessly at Professor Snape.
 “Y—You can’t—” He managed.